About this course

 Inherent requirements (core participation requirements)

-All PhD candidates are required to complete the equivalent of at least 12 months full-time (24 months part-time) advanced study and research in the University unless studying at an outside institution approved by the Research Higher Degrees Committee (RHDC).
-The RHDC will not approve entirely distance supervision or entirely on-line supervision for research higher degree students.
+All PhD candidates are required to complete the equivalent of at least 12 months full-time (24 months part-time) advanced study and research in the University unless studying at an outside institution approved by the Higher Degree Research Committee (HDRC).
+The HDRC will not approve entirely distance supervision or entirely on-line supervision for graduate research degree students.

 The residency requirement is deemed especially important during the period of probationary candidature.
-During probationary candidature the student is expected to interact on a regular basis with the supervisor, the department (including staff and other research students) and the University, so as:
+During probationary candidature the student is expected to interact on a regular basis with the supervisors, the department (including staff and other graduate research students) and the University, so as:

 - to build the skills and knowledge necessary to carry out the proposed research program;